Can I Use Apple Cider Vinegar to Clean My Dishwasher?

 Step 4: Run your empty dishwasher on a hot cycle for about 5 minutes to allow the solution to work its magic.
 Make sure that the vinegar sprays throughout the machine.

-How Often Should I Clean My Dishwasher?
+How Often Can I Use Apple Cider Vinegar to Clean My Dishwasher?

-Don’t worry!
-Cleaning your dishwasher will not consume your entire day or week.
-You are also not required to dedicate all your free time to washing this machine.
 Once a month is enough to do a deep cleaning with your dishwasher.
 However, you should at least wipe the front of the dishwasher and the knobs once a week to keep your dishwasher in good condition.

 How to Eliminate Foul Smells From Dishwashers with Vinegar?

-If you don’t clean the dishwasher often and only rely on the usual running cycle to keep it clean, your dishwasher may develop a foul smell.
+If you don’t clean the dishwasher often and only rely on the usual dish running cycle to keep it clean, your dishwasher may develop a foul smell.
 Dishwashers can become stinky from trapped food residue, mildew, and bacterial growth.

 If your dishwasher has an unpleasant smell, clean the drain trap and remove any clogs or residue in the spray arm.
-Run the appliance as usual, using vinegar, on the first cycle to eliminate grease and soap scum.
+Run the appliance as usual, using apple cider vinegar, on the first cycle to eliminate grease and soap scum.
 Then add baking soda on the second cycle to neutralize the odor.

 Tips to Keep the Dishwasher Clean